ArduPilot/ardupilot_wiki/common/source/docs/common-vibration-damping.rst

 O-ring Suspension Mount
 -----------------------

 #.
-Create a platform upon which to mount your flight control board with
+Create a platform upon which to mount your autopilot with
    holes or screws on the four corners.
-Mount your flight controller on this board with double sided foam tape.
+Mount your autopilot on this board with double sided foam tape.
 #.
 Mount 4 standoffs on the top of your frame spaced 1/10" to 1/8"
    further apart than the width of the platform upon which the control board has been mounted.
 #.
-Insert 1/16" nylon O-rings through each corner of the flight control
+Insert 1/16" nylon O-rings through each corner of the autopilot and the standoffs so that the autopilot has no hard
-   board and the standoffs so that the flight controller has no hard connections to the frame.
+   connections to the frame.
    Link `(Here!) <http://www.oringwarehouse.com/>`__